 He was a member of the all party law reform and human rights organization JUSTICE, Working Party on the 2019 report on Prosecuting Sexual Offences.

 David is qualified to accept instructions directly from clients and is registered under the Bar Council’s Public Access Scheme, meaning that members of the public who seek specialist advice can come direct to him.
 In addition, he welcomes instructions from solicitors, in-house law departments, qualified foreign lawyers, and clients licensed by the Bar Council to give instructions direct to barristers under the Bar Council’s Licensed Access Scheme.
 For more information please visit our Direct Access page here.

 David has practiced in all the criminal courts since 1987.
-He is a Grade 4 CPS Prosecutor, and is regularly instructed to prosecute or defend in the most serious criminal cases including murder, rape, explosive and firearms.
-He is frequently instructed by CPS Complex Casework Units (West Midlands; Thames Chiltern and East of England).
+He is a Grade 4 CPS Prosecutor.
+He is regularly instructed to prosecute or defend in the most serious criminal cases including murder, rape, explosive and firearms.
+He is frequently instructed by CPS Complex Casework Units (East Midlands; Thames Chiltern and East of England).

 He is very approachable, whether working with a prosecution team or for clients he defends, willing to discuss and explain his view of the state of the case and what can be done.

 He is qualified by the CPS as a Grade 4 sexual offences prosecutor.

 Experienced in the conduct of private prosecution (not least for RSPCA).

 Attempted murder of wife by husband